Dartmouth BASIC: Initial version

 The project officially started in September 1963.
 The goal was to develop the language and operating system on an off-the-shelf computer.
 In early 1964, they approached the National Science Foundation (NSF) for funding.
 The NSF sent the proposals, one for the time sharing system and another for the language, out for peer review.
 The reviews invariably suggested they did not understand the difficulty of what they were attempting.
 In spite of these negative comments, the NSF went ahead with both grants.
 Educational discounts available from General Electric led to the purchase of a GE-225 computer, in an era when not "going IBM" was still fraught with peril.

 The GE-225 was paired with the much simpler DATANET-30 (DN-30) machine and a hard drive connected to both machines in order to share programs.
 The DN-30 lacked any programming documentation at the time, as it was never intended to be shipped from the factory without a program already installed.
 It included one key feature, direct memory access (DMA) access to the larger GE machines.
 This meant small messages could be quickly passed back and forth between the machines, allowing commands typed by the user to be immediately performed by the 225.

 The system would work by having the DN-30 run the terminals and save the user's work to the disk.
 When the user typed RUN, the DN-30 would use DMA to send that command to the GE-225.
 The 225 would read that file, compile it, run it, and pass back the results to the DN-30 which would print the output on the terminal.

 In the summer of 1963, pending the purchase of the computer, GE provided access to one of their GE-225s.
 Kemeny began working on a prototype compiler.
 Students Michael Busch and John McGeachie began working on the operating system design that fall.
 Both the language and the OS were extensively modified during this period, although the basic goals remained the same and were published in a draft form that November.

 The school's machine arrived in the last week of February 1964, was operational by mid-March, and officially handed over on 1 April.
 By that point, the operating system design was already well developed.
 Most of the student programmers working on the operating system did so for 50 hours a week, in addition to their normal course load.
 The language was developed in parallel on borrowed time on another 225 machine.
 The OS was completed in April, and the entire system running on three Model 33 terminals was ready by the end of the month.
 John Kemeny and John McGeachie ran the first BASIC program on 1 May 1964 at 4 a.m.
 ET.

-It is not completely clear what the first programs were.
+It is not completely clear what the first program was.
 Many sources, including Dartmouth, claim it was this simple program: